DETAILED ACTION

 wherein the needle and the one or more stylets are arranged so that, as one of the one or more stylets is advanced through the first lumen, the curvature of the needle changes (para.
 [0056]; figs. 2a-c).

-However, Maguire fails to disclose the needle comprising a second lumen extending longitudinally through the needle.
+Maguire (as modified) still fails to teach the needle comprising a second lumen extending longitudinally through the needle, the first lumen and the second lumen extending longitudinally through the end section member at the distalmost end of the needle.

 Silvestro teaches (para.
 [0054]; fig. 5), in the analogous art of the claimed invention, an occlusion apparatus which enters a vessel in tissue (abstract) comprising an apparatus (500) comprising a first lumen (through lumen) and a second lumen (separate guidewire lumen) extending longitudinally through the apparatus (considered to extend longitudinally), in place of the through lumen accommodating the guidewire in a single lumen (para.
 [0054]).